-To aid in the development of personal leadership plans and school improvement plans, participants will be asked to collect data about themselves as school leaders and about their schools.
-This will include self-assessments as well as perception surveys.
-Through the process of self-reflection based on these data, participants will be able to determine the pace and magnitude of their growth.
+The development of personal leadership plans and school improvement plans will help participants collect data about themselves as school leaders and their schools.
+This work will include self-assessments as well as perception surveys.
+Through self-reflection based on these data, participants will determine the pace and magnitude of their growth.
 These data will not be shared with the principal's evaluator(s).
 These data may be shared with their focus-cohort mentors.
-The chart on the next page identifies the survey tools we will use and the approximate time periods for administration.
+The next page's chart identifies the survey tools we will use and the approximate periods for administration.

-While it is our goal to increase the leadership capacities of all participants, we hope to ultimately increase their schools' learning capacities.
+While it is our goal to increase all participants' leadership capacities, we hope to increase their schools' learning capacities ultimately.
 Recent research has shown that leadership and organizational learning capacity are linked to student achievement.
-Although an increase in the learning capacity of a school may take a few years to manifest, what we provide in the Indiana Principal Leadership Institute should eventually improve participants' schools in ways that matter to Indiana citizens.
-We will be looking at ISTEP+ scores for Language Arts and Math, attendance rates, graduation rates, and ECAs to serve as dependent variables - as indicators of our impact.
+Although an increase in a school's learning capacity may take a few years to manifest, what we provide in the Indiana Principal Leadership Institute should eventually improve participants' schools in ways that matter to Indiana citizens.
+We will be looking at ISTEP+/ILearn scores for Language Arts and Math, attendance rates, graduation rates, and ECAs to serve as dependent variables - as indicators of our impact.